Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

-The following counterpart of Theorem~\ref{thm-suff-mco} for robust multiobjective problems is a direct corollary of Lemma~\ref{strict-ineq-prim}: \begin{theorem}[Sufficient condition for robust efficiency] A solution is robust efficient if it is optimal to some scalarized problem with strongly increasing scalarizing function. \end{theorem} A version of this theorem specialized to strongly increasing and linear scalarizations has previously been shown by~\cite[Theorem 4.3]{ehrgott14}.
+The following counterpart of Theorem~\ref{thm-suff-mco} for robust multiobjective optimization is a direct corollary of Lemma~\ref{strict-ineq-prim}: \begin{theorem}[Sufficient condition for robust efficiency] A solution is robust efficient to problem~\eqref{robust-mco} if it is optimal to some scalarized problem according to formulation~\eqref{robust-mco-scalarized} with strongly increasing scalarizing function. \end{theorem} A version of this theorem specialized to strongly increasing and linear scalarizations has previously been shown by~\citet[Theorem 4.3]{ehrgott14}.